tbttin/notes/makefiles/gnu-makefile.md

-- If the environment variable `MAKEFILES` is defined, `make` considers its value as a list of names (separated by whitespace) of additional makefiles to be read before the others.
+- If the environment variable `MAKEFILES` is defined, `make` considers its value as a list of names (separated by whitespace) of additional makefiles to be read *before* the others.

+  This works much like the `include` directive: various directories are searched for those files (see Including Other Makefiles).

+  In addition, the default goal is never taken from one of these makefiles (or any makefile included by them) and it is not an error if the files listed in MAKEFILES are not found.

 - The main use of `MAKEFILES` is in communication between recursive invocations of `make`.

 ## How Makefiles Are Remade

-- After reading in all makefiles `make` will consider each as a goal target and attempt to update it (explicit or implicit rules).
+- After reading in all makefiles `make` will consider each as a *goal target* and attempt to update it (via explicit or implicit rules).

+  After all makefiles have been **checked**, if any have actually been **changed**, make starts with a **clean slate** and reads all the makefiles over again?

 - Prevent implicit rule look-up: you can write an explicit rule with the makefile as the target, and an empty recipe.

+- `make` will not attempt to remake makefiles which are specified as targets of a double-colon rule with a recipe but no prerequisites (cos of infinite loop).

 - The `-t` (or `--touch`), `-q` (or `--question`) and `-n` (or `--just-print`) do not prevent updating makefiles.